-- Projects to remodel or modernize the interior of historic properties. - General maintenance, such as painting, refinishing of woodwork, and other small-scale aesthetic upkeep work items. - Landscaping/sitework cost unless it entails the preservation or restoration of a historic landscape. - Costs incurred before the project start date assigned for the grant. - Administrative or personnel costs.
+- Projects to remodel or modernize the interior of historic properties. - General maintenance, such as painting, refinishing of woodwork, and other small-scale aesthetic upkeep work items. - Landscaping/sitework cost unless it entails the preservation or restoration of an historic landscape. - Costs incurred prior to the project start date assigned for the grant. - Administrative or personnel costs.